-I find that the landlord is entitled to an Order of Possession effective two days after service on the tenant(s).
+Conclusion I find that the landlord is entitled to an Order of Possession effective two days after service on the tenant(s).
 This order must be served on the tenant(s) and may be filed in the Supreme Court and enforced as an order of that Court.

-I find that the landlord is entitled to monetary compensation pursuant section 67 in the amount of \$150.00 comprised of the remainder of the rent outstanding for December 2012.
-This order must be served on the tenant(s) and may be filed in the Provincial Court (Small Claims) and enforced as an order of that Court.
+I find that the landlord is entitled to monetary compensation pursuant section 67 in the amount of \$1300.00 comprised of the total rent outstanding to the end of December 2012.
+This order must be served on the tenant(s) and may be filed in the Provincial This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.
+Court (Small Claims) and enforced as an order of that Court.
+Dated: December 20, 2012.
+Residential Tenancy Branch